ethoinformatics/r-database-connections/SQL-from-R.md

 }
 ```

-Note that the syntax for renaming a table is different than that used in MySQL!
+> Note that the SQL syntax for renaming a table is different than that used in MySQL! (see the SQL[i] line in the code above)

-To run the same `JOIN` query as in the MySQL example above, the syntax is a bit different:
+To run the same `JOIN` query as in the MySQL example above, the syntax is, again, a bit different:

 ```R
 osav_join <- dbGetQuery(conn, 'SELECT * FROM "observer_samples" INNER JOIN "avistajes" ON "observer_samples"."Obs Sample ID" = "avistajes"."Obs Sample ID"')